-Based on the audit report and corresponding management letter submitted by the audit firm, IAIG assessed the management of the project as satisfactory, which means, "The assessed governance arrangements, risk management practices and controls were generally established and functioning".
+Based on the audit report and corresponding management letter submitted by the audit firm, IAIG assessed the management of the project as partially satisfactory (some improvement needed), which means, "The assessed governance arrangements, risk management practices and controls were generally established and functioning, but need some improvement.
+Issues identified by the audit do not significantly affect the achievement of the objectives of the audited entity/area".
 The details of the audit results are presented in Tables 1 and 2.